The ScreenSteps Blog for Onboarding, Training, and Enablement

 Stage 2: Document

-In the Document Stage, organizations start to document their systems, policies, and procedures.
+Organizations start to document their systems, policies, and procedures.
 But, nobody uses the documentation on a regular basis.

 Documentation in this stage often resides in Word, PDF, PowerPoint, or Excel files that are hard to search.
-Or it may reside in an online knowledge base.
-The point is that even when employees find them, they encounter massive walls of text that are difficult to understand quickly.
+Or it may reside in an online knowledge base — like SharePoint — but it is difficult to navigate and find answers.

 Key indicators your organization is in Stage 2